Last updated

 • Response is sent back to the user

-• Each message is stored with metadata (role, conversation ID, timestamp)
+• Each message is stored with role, session ID, and external user ID

 Comparing with PaprChat